mahade31/mahade31/README.md

 - 👋 Hi, I’m Mahade Hasan
-- 👀 I’m interested in problem solving and frontend and backend web development
+- 👀 I’m interested in problem solving and fullstack web development
 - 🌱 I’m currently learning angular and .net
 - 💞️ I’m looking to collaborate on any angular or .net project
 - 📫 How to reach me mahadehasan31@gmail.com